Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 You open your inbox and feel your chest tighten.
 47 unread newsletters.
 Three Slack channels with red badges.
 A LinkedIn feed full of must-read articles.
 The fear creeps in: What am I missing?

 If this sounds familiar, you're not alone.
-A recent study found that 83% of U.S. workers feel overwhelmed by the amount of information they need to do their jobs properly.
-Meanwhile, 69% of Americans have experienced FOMO—the fear of missing out—at some point in their lives, according to Cornell University research.
+According to a LumApps survey, 83% of U.S. workers feel overwhelmed by the amount of information they need to do their jobs.
+Meanwhile, multiple OnePoll surveys cited by aggregated FOMO research report that 69% of Americans have experienced FOMO at some point in their lives, and the foundational 2013 FOMO study by Andrew Przybylski and colleagues established it as a measurable psychological construct linked to lower life satisfaction.

 The irony?
 Our desperate attempts to stay informed often leave us less informed and more anxious.
 Here's how to break the cycle.